SDFDiff: Differentiable Rendering of Signed Distance Fields for 3D Shape Optimization: Multi-view 3D Reconstruction

 \subsection{Parameter Study}

-\paragraph{Initial Resolution.} Figure~\ref{tbl:c1} shows the impact of the initial resolution in our multi-resolution scheme.
+{\bf Initial Resolution.} Figure~\ref{tbl:c1} shows the impact of the initial resolution in our multi-resolution scheme.
 We fix the number of multi-resolution steps and our target resolution being 64, and then set the initial resolution to be 8, 16, 32, and 48 respectively.
-We find that a lower initial resolution can reconstruct qualitatively better 3D shapes because it more robustly captures the large scale structure of the shape.
+We find that a lower initial resolution can reconstruct qualitatively better 3D shapes because it more robustly captures large scale structures.